-Ticket::SearchIndex::StopWords###en ≡

-a about English stop words for fulltext index.
-These words will be removed from the search index.
+a English stop words for fulltext about These words will be removed the search index. index. from

 above

 after

 again

 against

 all

 am

-Fig. 11.3: Ticket::SearchIndex::StopWords###en Setting
+Fig. 13.3: Ticket::SearchIndex::StopWords###en Setting

 There are so-called stop-words defined for some languages.
 These stop-words will be skipped while creating the search index.